Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function

 \subsection{Transformation formulas}

-Below we group the transformation formulas found in the literature into the same six cases that we have used in the previous section.
+In this subsection we present a number of known transformation formulas of the type given in \eqref{eq:generaltrans}.
+We will group them into the same six cases that we have used in the previous subsection.
 The cases $(u,v)=(1,1)$ and $(u,v)=(1,2)$ have subcases with $w=1$ and $w=2$, but as the value of $w$ does not affect the summation on the right hand side of \eqref{eq:master1} we keep these two situations under the single case.

 \textbf{Case I: $(u,v)=(1,0)$}.
 The second Euler-Pfaff transformation belongs to this class:

 Its natural extension to the hypergeometric functions with integral parameter differences is the second Miller-Paris transformation \cite{MP2013,KPChapter2019}.
 Define $\m=(m_1,\ldots,m_r)\in\N^r$, $m=m_1+m_2+\ldots+m_r$ and $\f=(f_1,\ldots,f_r)\in\C^{r}$.
 We will reserve he symbols $\f$ and $\m$ for the Miller-Paris transformations and their corollaries throughout the rest of the paper.
 According to \cite[Theorem~1]{KRP2014} and \cite[Theorem~4]{MP2013} we have: